wwsh/sc-json-api/README.md

 Get a Discogs token from your Discogs settings.

+Install `scjsonapi.localhost` as a local domain in your environment.

 ## Code

 Take a look at the code to find out what's more in the box.